rolandyuwy/tp/docs/UserGuide.md

 This document is a User Guide meant to assist you in the entire process of using SimplyKitchen to manage your food inventory.

-The `Quick start` section of this document guides you in setting up and launching the SimplyKitchen app on your system.
+The `Quick start` section of this document guides you in setting up and launching the SimplyKitchen app on your computer.

 The `Features` section of this document can help you understand and use the features of SimplyKitchen.
 It gives clear examples for each of the features to ensure that the purpose and constraints of the features are evident.